Use this equal opportunities policy to set out how you prevent and eliminate workplace discrimination.

 What are the types of discrimination?

 Discrimination can come in any of the following forms:

-- direct discrimination occurs when a worker or employee is being treated less favourably than others because of association with one or more protected characteristic
+- direct discrimination - when a worker or employee is being treated less favourably than others because of association with one or more protected characteristic

-- harassment occurs when someone's dignity is being violated through unwanted behaviour linked to a protected characteristic creating offensive environment for them
+- harassment - when someone's dignity is being violated through unwanted behaviour linked to a protected characteristic creating an offensive environment for them

 - victimisation - when someone is being treated unfairly because they have complained about discrimination or harassment

-- disability discrimination occurs when someone with a disability is directly or indirectly discriminated and when an employer fails to make reasonable adjustments to reduce disadvantages caused by disability
+- disability discrimination - when someone with a disability is discriminated against and/or an employer fails to make reasonable adjustments to reduce disadvantages caused by disability